 What do your patrons hear when they walk into your restaurant?
 In addition to the chatter of other patrons and the clang of food being prepared, they may also hear some kind of music.

 For example, in research discussed on the Food Newsfeed run by Journalistic, Inc., researchers found that playing the right music could increase sales by 9 percent.

-With profits on the line, it's vital to ensure that the music you play is right for the audience you serve.
+With profits on the line, it's vital to ensure that the music for business you play is right for the audience you serve.
 That can take a little bit of creativity and a whole lot of planning.

 Basic Restaurant Music Considerations